 18 hours distributed as follows: RELS 200 and 280; at least one course from those listed under Religions of the West; at least one course from those listed under Interdisciplinary Approaches to Religion; and 6 additional hours of electives chosen from among other RELS courses or the list of approved elective courses.
 At least 9 hours must be at the 300-400 level.
 The department chair may approve additional courses when the subject matter is appropriate to Religious Studies.

-Students must earn a minimum 2.00 grade-point-average on all minor courses taken at UNC Asheville.
-One-half of the hours required for a minor must be completed at UNC Asheville, to include at least 6 semester hours of 300-400 level courses.
+University-wide minimum requirements for a minor: 1) one-half of the hours required for a minor must be completed in residence at UNC Asheville, to include at least 6 hours at the 300-400 level; 2) students must have a cumulative grade-point-average of at least 2.0 on minor courses taken at UNC Asheville.